NolanKnight/NolanKnight/Readme.md

 # Hi, I'm Nolan
-I am an amateur developer and FRC (FIRST Robotics Competition) team member.
+I am a developer and student at New Saint Andrews College.
-Take a look at my [portfolio](https://nolanknight.me).
+Take a look at my [resume](Resume.pdf).